 Illinois’ goal to achieve 100% renewable energy by 2050 can directly benefit businesses throughout the state.
 Learn more about the new clean energy legislation, and how your organization can save money by taking advantage of commercial solar incentives in Illinois.

 In fall of 2021, Illinois legislators passed a sweeping clean energy bill.

 In short, it commits the state to supporting renewable energy use over the next three decades, with a goal to be carbon free by 2050.

 With Governor JB Pritzker signing the bill on September 15th 2021, Illinois has caught national attention and praise as it takes action to combat global warming, create clean energy jobs, modernize the power grid, provide greater electrical cost savings for customers, and jumpstart the state’s economy.

 - the decarbonization of coal and natural gas plants

 - greater access to education and training for clean energy job seekers

-- the payment of prevailing wages for some types of renewable energy projects
+- the payment of prevailing wages for many types of renewable energy projects

 - the extension of financial aid to promote electric vehicle adoption and fortify nuclear power plant operations